Composition of Heroin

 In the 16th century, opium came in the form of laudanum, developed by Swiss-German alchemist Paracelsus, but it remained generally unknown until the mid-17th century when English physician Thomas Sydenham compounded or prepared his own personalized/proprietary opium tincture and also called it laudanum.
 Sydenham promoted his laudanum for use in the treatment of a wide range of medical conditions.

 In 1804, a German chemist Friedrich Sertürner isolated morphine from the opium latex, naming it after the Greek God of dreams, Morpheus as his drug made people feel happy and made them sleep.
 Morphine was widely distributed by 1810 through German pharmaceutical giant Merck which was the first to commercially manufacture the drug.
 The invention of the hypodermic needle in 1857 made it possible for morphine to be administered to practically anyone, especially during the American Civil War (1861-1865).
 While morphine saves many lives, it also made addiction a new reality for many soldiers who became heavily dependent on it.

-Just as quickly as it becoming known all over the world, reports of heroin addiction began coming out, and soon Bayer realized it simply replaced morphine addiction with heroin addiction.
+Just as quickly as it became known all over the world, reports of heroin addiction began coming out, and soon Bayer realized it simply replaced morphine addiction with heroin addiction.
 The company stopped producing heroin in 1913.

 The use of heroin and morphine declined over the years and by 1945 was at a mere 10% of their previous usage levels.
 What remains is the persistent underground culture, despite the development of other opiates that replaced heroin and morphine, namely Oxycodone (1916), hydrocodone (1920), and hydromorphone (1924) and Methadone (1937).